Katie Bradley: Charlton Athletic

 Bradley joined Charlton Athletic on 10 July 2024.
 Bradley scored her first goals for Charlton in the 82nd and 85th minute of their match against Durham on 22 September 2024, winning the match 2–1.
-She scored Charlton's only goal in a 2-1 League Cup defeat to Tottenham on 2 October 2024.
+She scored Charlton's only goal in a 2–1 League Cup defeat to Tottenham on 2 October 2024.
 Bradley scored a penalty on 2 March 2025, helping Charlton to a 1–1 draw against London City Lionesses.
-On 4 May 2025, Bradley scored in a 2–0 win over Southampton, securing a third-place league finish for the 2024-25 season.
+On 4 May 2025, Bradley scored in a 2–0 win over Southampton, securing a third-place league finish for the 2024–25 season.

-Bradley was sent off in the 89th minute of Charlton's opening match of the 2025-26 season after receiving two yellow cards.
+In September 2025, Bradley was sent off in the 89th minute of Charlton's opening match of the 2025–26 season after receiving two yellow cards.
+Bradley scored from the penalty spot to help Charlton to a 2–0 win over Newcastle United on 25 January 2026, as the club continued their uneaten run in the WSL 2.
+In July 2026, it was announced that Bradley had departed Charlton upon the expiration of her contract.

+Newcastle United

+On 27 July 2026, Bradley signed for Newcastle United.

 International career

+Bradley is eligible to play for Scotland through her grandfather, but chose to represent England at international youth level.

-Bradley was part of the England youth national teams which competed in the 2018 UEFA U-17 Championship and the UEFA U-19 Championship.
-She has been part of the U-17, U-18, and U-19 English youth national teams.
+She was part of the England youth national teams which competed in the 2018 UEFA U-17 Championship, the UEFA U-19 Championship, and has been part of the U-17, U-18, and U-19 English youth national teams.

+In popular culture

+In December 2025, Bradley became one of the first WSL 2 players to feature among a new range of Panini stickers.